-Notre Dame has a Learning Support Department headed by Mrs Anna Biggs-Davison in the Preparatory School and Miss Jude Price in the Senior School.
-However, responsibility for meeting the needs of children and young people is shared, led by the Head Teacher of the Preparatory School, Headmistress in the Senior School and including all staff at Notre Dame.
-A team of Teaching Assistants (TAs) works in the Pre-Preparatory classes supporting children's learning.
-Learning Support tutors across the school have specialist qualifications in teaching students with a Specific Learning Difficulty (SpLD) and/or EAL, or will have an English or Mathematics subject specialism.
+Notre Dame Senior School has a Learning Support Department headed by Mrs Caroline Stratford in the Senior School.
+However, responsibility for meeting the needs of children and young people is shared, led by the Headmistress and including all staff at Notre Dame.
+Learning Support tutors across the school have specialist qualifications in teaching students with a Specific Learning Difficulty (SpLD) and/or EAL or Speech and Language Therapy, or will have an English or Mathematics subject specialism.

 All staff and assistants are encouraged to attend relevant professional development courses.
-In addition, inservice training takes place within school.
+In addition, in-service training takes place within school.
 As appropriate, the school liaises with external professionals, advisory teachers and other agencies providing advice, assessment and support.